Solutions

 • What type of DB do you need?
 For example, if you are a small business that only stores customer details, a relational database might be a better choice than a non-relational DBMS.
 We’ll take a look at types in a minute.

 • What integrations do you need?
-If you need your database software to integrate with external tools, you need to find a solution that does that, either natively or through a third-party apps like Pabbly Connect or Zapier.
+If you need your database software to integrate with external tools, you need to find a solution that does that, either natively or through third-party apps like Pabbly Connect or Zapier.

 • Who will need to access your database?
 Another important thing to consider is accessibility.
 Do you need to give others access or keep it private?
 Make sure to choose a tool that offers the level of accessibility you require.